rishabhGit24/YogaTatva/README.md

-# Yoga Tatva — Frontend
+# Yoga Tattva — Frontend

 This is a lightweight Vite + React frontend scaffolded to match the provided Figma screenshots.